 As predicted, there was massive support for the Faragists of the Brexit Party PLC, some of whom have some very colourful opinions and dodgy friends, and many others, while claiming to speak for the common man, are wealthy members of the establishment and capitalist classes, and/or ex-members of the Tory Party.
 Clearly these people are motivated as much by free market capitalism and the pursuit of profit as by xenophobia and the adulation of reactionary disaffection.
 Theirs is a popular revolution against bureaucrats and career politicians everywhere who stand in the way of freedom and the market; they have well established links to other significant populist movements in other parts of Europe and the world; their aspirations have been ratified democratically with the results firstly of the EU withdrawal referendum and now of the EU parliamentary elections.
 If they do not get what they want, there will be hell to pay.

-Although at one level the results of the EU parliamentary elections were entirely symbolic (in the sense that by the time new UK members take their seats, their constituents will no longer live in a member state), they have made a great deal of difference, clarified matters, swept aside old divisions and political parties, crystallised new positions and offered a glimpse of the future.
+Although at one level, the results of the EU elections are entirely symbolic (in the sense that by the time new UK members take their seats, their constituents will no longer live in a member state), they have made a great deal of difference, clarified matters, swept aside old divisions and political parties, crystallised new positions and offered a glimpse of the future.

 Scotland stands unanimously alone, very different from England, with a vast majority of those who voted choosing parties that support retaining EU membership.
 On the whole, the Scots are open to difference and have an intimate understanding of oppression; most of us despise the petty xenophobia and reactionary nationalism of the British establishment.
 Voters in England and Wales have at last now followed Scotland in rejecting the hitherto dominant parties at Westminster; not however in favour of progressive civic nation building, social democratic governance and the expression of cultural diversity, but rather towards greater polarisation, to either the proto-fascist Faragists or the explicitly European Liberal Democrats.
-In the north of Ireland there has been no government for some years; the prospect of a British border being erected again around the six counties does not sit well with anybody except the terminally deluded, and although this chaos opens up the possibility of uniting the island of Ireland in one country, it also endangers the return of armed conflict and civil war.
+In the north of Ireland there has been no government for some years; the prospect of a British border being again wrapped around the six counties is making everybody a bit twitchy – except the terminally deluded; although this chaos opens up the possibility of uniting the island of Ireland in one country, it also endangers the return of civil war.

 Two suspicions nevertheless arise: firstly, that the revolution may in fact be now being televised, inadvertently, in amongst the mass recording of events by mobile phones, surveillance equipment, dashcams, drones and so forth, but that we are missing it; and secondly, that what we see presented in the media is simply part of an intricate ideological network of ideas, tendencies and carefully stage managed events, designed specifically to inculcate in populations particular assumptions about political change and how the world works.
 Even if what is presented in the establishment media is not deliberately put there by powers ensuring their preferred narratives are maintained, the effects are much the same.

-On the whole, we like to believe, for better or worse, or maybe it is only a hope, that established power is legitimate, benevolent and benign; or that any threat to this is illegal, malevolent and malign.
+On the whole, we like to believe, for better or worse, or maybe we only hope, that established power is legitimate, benevolent and benign; or that any threat to this is illegal, malevolent and malign.
 Or vice versa.
 Whatever appears in our personal media echo chambers will reinforce whatever each of us already believes and fill in the details.

 Profit is created by putting people to work and giving them back less than the value their work produces.
 Here is the source of that most sought after by capitalists, the object of so much greed, lust and fetishisation.
 This imposition of labour is the origin of profit and is the first engagement of the class war – no more than a variety of theft.
 And so it is in pursuit of disrupting this relation, resisting the imposition of labour in the pursuit of profit, that revolutionary practice must by necessity be focused.